rforge/stacomir/pkg/stacomir/README.md

   r_mig_mult<-calcule(r_mig_mult,silent=TRUE)
  ```
 The previous line generates data not only about the report_mig_mult class,
-but also describing how the fishway (DF) and counting devices (DC) have been operated.
+but also run dependent classes which describe how the fishway (DF) and counting devices (DC) have been operated.
-Sometimes there is no migration but only because the camera was jammed.
+Sometimes there is no data but only because the camera was not working.
 There are also information
 about the operations (e.g. periods at wich a trap content has been evaluated).
 Here we load what
 would have been generated if we had run the previous lines.